andoeme/datascience/README.md

 [5 - Reading Data from APIs with Python](https://andoeme.github.io/datascience/5_reading_data_from_apis_with_python.py) Further Scraping with JSON and XML data using APIs.
 Writing to CSV files as well.

 [6 - Beginning SQL - Store and Query Your Data](https://andoeme.github.io/datascience/6_beginning_sql_store_and_query_your_data.py) This lecture was about connection to a database and fetching data in Python using SQLite.
 Finally I store the results in a CSV file.
 Since I worked before with SQL and databases in C#, I treated this lecture as a refresher.
+With Python this is far easier.
 I look forward to the next chapter!

 **There are 7 more chapters in this course and I'll upload them as soon as I complete the tasks.
 I'm looking forward to working with Pandas.**